 Discover another summer tradition at the Aomori Nebuta Matsuri Festival in Japan.
 Between August 2nd – 7th, vibrant lantern floats depicting gods and mythical characters are paraded through the streets.
 Constructed out of washi, a traditional Japanese handmade paper, the floats take up to one year to construct.
 As the floats are pushed through the streets, creating a river of color, the parade is brought to life by groups of taiko drummers and dancers.
 What’s more, the top three floats win the chance to cruise along the bay on a boat on the final day of the festival.
 There’s nothing like a bit of healthy competition!

 PUCK FAIR, KILLORGLIN, IRELAND

+As you know from our St. Patrick’s Day article, Irish people definitely know how to celebrate and the same goes for summer traditions.
 The Puck Fair, celebrated in the small town of Killorglin in County Kerry, gets its name from the Irish word ‘poc,’ which means billy goat.
 But what does a goat have to do with it?
 Although the origin of the festival is unknown, it is said that the event honors a wild goat that acted heroically during the Cromwellian conquest of Ireland in the 1600s.
 Upon seeing Cromwell’s army, the goat broke away from its herd in fear.
 Its arrival at Killorglin warned the people of the army’s impending arrival, giving them time defend themselves against an attack.